COLLEGE OF BUSINESS

 Doctor of Business Administration (DBA)

 The Doctor of Business Administration at Louisiana Tech University is a full-time, in-residence program of study.
-The program prepares its graduates for careers in colleges and schools of business that emphasize outstanding teaching and research relevant to private and public organizations.
+The program prepares graduates for careers in colleges and schools of business that emphasize outstanding teaching and research relevant to private and public organizations.
 Our program received national recognition in 2016 when it earned the No. 5 spot on Top Management Degrees’ list of Top 50 Doctorate Programs in Business Management.

 Our DBA program is designed to meet four learning goals.
 We graduate students to possess: